 Publish, present or remain unnoticed as a higher ed digital professional

-While nobody expects a social media coordinator, a higher ed marketing director or an analytics professional to act as professors on the tenure track, the perception (or is it an ingrained habit?) that published work and professional excellence are strongly correlated is common in higher education.
+While nobody expects a social media coordinator, a higher ed marketing director or an analytics professional to act as academics on the tenure track, the perception (or is it an ingrained habit?) that published work and professional excellence are strongly correlated is common in higher education.

 Digital professionals like you don’t live in the publish-or-perish world of faculty.
 But, when you work in higher ed marketing or communication, you automatically gain membership in the “publish/present or remain unnoticed” club.